Knihobot

 3,8(4538)Ohodnotit

-A highly entertaining account of a young woman who went straight from her college sorority to the CIA, where she hunted terrorists and WMDs When Tracy Walder enrolled at the University of Southern California, she never thought that one day she would offer her pink beanbag chair in the Delta Gamma house to a CIA recruiter, or that she'd fly to the Middle East under an alias identity.
-The Unexpected Spy is the riveting story of Walder's tenure in the CIA and, later, the FBI.
-In high-security, steel-walled rooms in Virginia, Walder watched al-Qaeda members with drones as President Bush looked over her shoulder and CIA Director George Tenet brought her donuts.
-She tracked chemical terrorists and searched the world for Weapons of Mass Destruction.
-She created a chemical terror chart that someone in the White House altered to convey information she did not have or believe, leading to the Iraq invasion.
-Driven to stop terrorism, Walder debriefed terrorists-men who swore they'd never speak to a woman-until they gave her leads.
-She followed trails through North Africa, Europe, and the Middle East, shutting down multiple chemical attacks.
-Then Walder moved to the FBI, where she worked in counterintelligence.
-In a single year, she helped take down one of the most notorious foreign spies ever caught on American soil.
-Catching the bad guys wasn't a problem in the FBI, but rampant sexism was.
-Walder left the FBI to teach young women, encouraging them to find a place in the FBI, CIA, State Department or the Senate-and thus change the world
+A highly entertaining account of a young woman who transitioned from college sorority life to the CIA, where she hunted terrorists and WMDs.
+When Tracy Walder enrolled at the University of Southern California, she never imagined she would offer her pink beanbag chair to a CIA recruiter or fly to the Middle East under an alias.
+This riveting story details Walder's time in the CIA and later the FBI.
+In high-security rooms in Virginia, she monitored al-Qaeda members with drones while President Bush and CIA Director George Tenet were present.
+Walder tracked chemical terrorists and searched for Weapons of Mass Destruction, creating a chemical terror chart that was altered by someone in the White House, influencing the Iraq invasion.
+Driven to combat terrorism, she debriefed terrorists—men who initially refused to speak to a woman—until they provided leads.
+Her investigations spanned North Africa, Europe, and the Middle East, leading to the prevention of multiple chemical attacks.
+Later, at the FBI, Walder contributed to the capture of a notorious foreign spy.
+While catching criminals was manageable, rampant sexism posed significant challenges.
+Ultimately, Walder left the FBI to empower young women, encouraging them to pursue careers in the FBI, CIA, State Department, or Senate to effect change in the world.

 The Unexpected Spy